bkehr/popins/README.md

     ./popins <COMMAND> --help

 The only input needed is a set of BAM files and the reference genome.
 Additionally, a sequence collection can be specified to filter out contamination.
-By default, the reference genome is assumed to be present in the current directory and named `genome.fa`, but a different file path can be specified via the options of the place and genotype commands.
+By default, the reference genome is assumed to be present in the current directory and named `genome.fa` together with its index `genome.fa.fai`, but a different file path can be specified via the options of the place and genotype commands.

 When analyzing multiple samples simultaneously, the assemble, contigmap, place-splitalign and genotype commands need to be run for each sample separately, whereas the merge and place commands need to be run only once for all samples together.